pwittchen/learning-docker/README.md

 ### Docker Toolbox

+**NEW Update!**

+Now, we can simple install [Docker for Mac](https://docs.docker.com/docker-for-mac/) on macOS and it works out of the box.

 **Update!**

 On OS X we can also use [Docker Toolbox](https://www.docker.com/toolbox), which provides all functionality and Docker installation "out-of-the-box".
 Tutorial showing, how to install and run it is available at: https://getcarina.com/docs/tutorials/docker-install-mac/.